-On the right is the next building in time – the outside wall of a broch (upper right) 100 BC-100 AD.
-Then a very well preserved wheelhouse (lower right) 200-300 AD.
-Wheelhouses have a roof supported by dry stone walled piers arranged like the spoke of a wheel.
-You can see the piers in the photo which was taken from the roof.
-The use of stone meant a minimum of wood was required.
+On the left second down is an Iron Age house, more roomy than the neolithic one.
+On the second right down is the next building in time – the outside wall of a broch 100 BC-100 AD.
+Then a very well preserved wheelhouse (last photo) 200-300 AD.
+Wheelhouses have a roof supported by dry stone walled piers arranged like the spokes of a wheel.
+This may help with the absence of trees on the island.
+All wood had to be drift wood.

 Later the site was occupied by the Vikings – there are remains of their long houses.
 Then a medieval farm was on the site.

 And finally a Scottish laird built his posh house on it, partly covering the site of the broch.
 That too is a ruin now.

 This site is the visible history of the Shetland islands and must not be missed.